wangtong627/NCAGC-NeuroCom/README.md

-# CAGC: Contrastive representation learning for Attributed Graph Clustering
+# NCAGC: Neighborhood Contrastive Representation Learning for Attributed Graph Clustering
 This is the code of Pytorch implement for CAGC.
 We will add more information and improve the code repository after the paper is accepted!

 ![image](https://github.com/wangtong627/NCAGC/blob/main/framework.png)